aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/ZombieRoach.md

 |1|Always happen|This enemy|4|[Freeze](../../Damage%20pipeline/AttackProperty.md)|`commandsuccess`|0.0|Vector3.zero|false|null|

 ### Logic sequence
+This is done by yield returning the EnemyIceFall coroutine with the battleentity:

 - animstate set to 100
 - A new `Prefabs/Objects/icecle` GameObject is created rooted positioned at this enemy position + (-2.0, 4.5, 0.0) with a scale of 0.0x and its BoxCollider destroyed